-2013 Great American Gardeners Awards
+2016 Great American Gardeners Awards

-Among this year’s winners is Paul E. Cappiello, executive director of Yew Dell Botanical Gardens in Crestwood, Kentucky, who is receiving the AHS’s highest honor, the Liberty Hyde Bailey Award.
+Among this year’s winners is John G. Fairey, Regents Professor (retired) in the Department of Architecture at Texas A&M University and founder of Peckerwood Garden in Hempstead, Texas, who is receiving the AHS’s highest honor, the Liberty Hyde Bailey Award, for his many important contributions to horticulture.
 The AHS applauds all of this year’s recipients for their passionate commitment to American gardening and their outstanding achievements within their area of expertise.
-This year’s recipients are:
+This year’s Great American Gardeners Award recipients are:

 # # #